 Homework Assignments and Labs

-There are no homework assignments per se, but there are five hands-on lab exercises provided in the Cyber Basics (aka GenCyber) course intended to reinforce the lecture material:
+There are no homework assignments per se, but, in addition to the Module 0 Linux labs, there are five hands-on lab exercises provided in the Cyber Basics (aka GenCyber) course intended to reinforce the lecture material:

 - Introduction to Cryptography Lab